TaliWeinstein/taliweinstein.github.io/content/event/ImpactofAcoustic /index.md

 #   country: South Africa

-The School of Electrical and Information Engineering is excited to present our first Virtual Women's Conference!
-STEM fields have been historically dominated by men, however, in recent years there has been an increase in women applicants, graduates and postgraduate students in these fields.
-The Women's conference will be an opportunity to shine a spotlight on the dynamic interventions that women are making in STEM.
-The Conference will host keynote speakers and provide an opportunity for women in undergraduate and postgraduate degrees, and staff members to present their research over a two day virtual conference.

 summary: This online conference provided a platform to share the results of my research into acoustic features of persuasiveness with the wider University of the Witwatersrand community.
 abstract: ''